olaviinha/FinnStonks/README.md

 ### #protip: Host stocks.txt in [Dropbox](https://www.dropbox.com) for easy updating.

-If your copy of FinnStonks is located on a web server, you may ease the updating of `stocks.txt` by hosting it separately in your [Dropbox](https://www.dropbox.com).
+If your copy of FinnStonks is located on a web server, you may ease the updating of `stocks.txt` by hosting it separately in your [Dropbox](https://www.dropbox.com), thus giving access to editing the trades txt directly on your computer.
 Any other such cloud storage file sync apps are currently untested, but may work just as well (as long as it can produce an URL to the raw file with required CORS headers).

 1. Place `stocks.txt` somewhere in your Dropbox.
 2. Right-click it and select _Copy Dropbox Link_.